ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### SHA (Secure Hash Algorithm)
 A Commonly used hashing algorithm, which condenses arbitrarily large pieces of data into a smaller string of bytes, called a 'checksum'.
 The SHA family of hashing algorithms were published by NIST and are included in the Federal Information Processing Standard (FIPS).

+### Sharding
+Sharding is a type of data partitioning that separates very large datasets into smaller and more easily managed parts called shards.

 ### Sigfreeze / Signature Freeze
 Ixian's method of 'freezing' signatures on recently accepted blocks so that they cannot be modified.
 A short window is permitted where the signatures may be added to further increase the validity of the Block, but after the Block signatures are frozen, they can no longer be changed.

 ### Superblock
 A special type of block which summarizes the previous 999 regular blocks and enables safer and faster blockchain navigation.
-Used primarily when a new node is synchronizing, or when a client is looking for a specific transaciton.
+Used primarily when a new node is synchronizing, or when a client is looking for a specific transaction.

 ### TIV (Transaction Inclusion Verification)
-A lightweight protocol used by Ixian Clients to quicly verify that some transaction has been accepted and applied to the blockchain.
+A lightweight protocol used by Ixian Clients to quickly verify that some transaction has been accepted and applied to the blockchain.

 ### Wallet State
 Data structure maintained by all DLT nodes, which keeps track of all existing non-empty wallets and their contents.

+### Wallet State Journal (WSJ)
+A method of keeping track of how the wallets are manipulated in the Wallet State.

-## 12. Document changelog
+## 13. Document changelog

-0.92:
+0.81:
+ - Added WSJ to Glossary
+ - Added sharding to Glossary
+ - Fixed title numbering
  - Removed 'By' from the version table

-0.91:
  - Style corrections
  - Spelling
  - Wording in some places

-0.9:
+0.8:
  - Added versioning and Changelog
  - Updated Glossary